Collection: Men's Sartorial Fabric Gloves

 How do I clean wool gloves?

 Brush off lint and dust after each wear with a soft clothing brush.
 Spot-clean only with a damp cloth and plain water.
 For deeper cleaning, dry-clean.
-Don't wash, soak or iron; the bonded lining can deform.
+Do not wash, soak or iron; the bonded lining can deform.

 What size should I order?